|"Helping unrepresented parties through the family court process"|

 |The Family Law Facilitator services include:|

 - Interviewing customers and assess facts and legal issues.
-We meet with customers face-to-face, by mail, email and over the telephone at seven sites: Delano, Lamont, Metro, Metro Justice, Mojave, Ridgecrest, Shafter.
+We meet with customers face-to-face, by mail, email and over the telephone at five sites: Delano, Lamont, Metro, Metro Justice, Mojave, Ridgecrest (by video conference), Shafter.
 Look at the Travel Schedule for dates and times.

 - Providing procedural information, sample packets and forms on how to obtain divorce, custody, visitation, child and spousal support, domestic violence, guardianships, abandonment, adoption, parentage, etc.

 - Checking forms for accuracy and file readiness.

 - Preparing orders and judgments.

 - Providing service by mail of family law documents.

 - Assisting customers who are directly referred to us by judicial officers, family law and other court divisions.

 - Maintaining and distributing community resource information to families and children.

 - Meeting with and preparing child support related documents for customers with child support cases currently assigned to the Department of Child Support Services.